 Edge Virtual Bridging (EVB)

 There is an IEEE standard way to solve this called EVB and it’s supported by Juniper and HP ToR switches.
 It’s not currently supported by VMware virtual switches.
 To implement EVB in a VMware virtualized environment, you need to change the VMware virtual switch to either HP or Juniper.
-EVB use either VLANs or Q-in-Q tagging between the hypervisor and the physical switch.
+EVB uses either VLANs or Q-in-Q tagging between the hypervisor and the physical switch.
 They introduced a new protocol called VSI that uses VDP as its discovery protocol.
-The protocol runs between the virtual switch in the hypervisor and the adjacent physical switch enabling hypervisor to request information (example: upon VM move) from the physical switch.
+The protocol runs between the virtual switch in the hypervisor and the adjacent physical switch enabling the hypervisor to request information (for example: upon VM move) from the physical switch.
 EVB is following two paths a) 802.1qbg and, b) 802.1qbh.
 802.1qbg is also referred to as VEPA (Virtual Ethernet Port Aggregation) and 802.1qbh is also known as VN-Tag (Cisco products support VN-Tag).
-Both are running in parallel and attempt to provide consistent control for VM’s.
+Both are running in parallel and attempt to provide consistent control for VMs.

 Limit Core Flooding

-If you want to reduce flooding in the network core you need a protocol between the switches, allowing them to exchange information about which VLANS are in use.
-Cisco use VTP; design VTP with care.
+If you want to reduce flooding in the network core you need a protocol between the switches, allowing them to exchange information about which VLANs are in use.
+Cisco uses VTP; designs VTP with care.
 There is a standard layer 2 messaging protocol called Multiple VLAN Registration Protocol (MVRP).
 Unfortunately, it’s not implemented by many vendors.
 It automates the creation and deactivation of VLANs by giving switches the ability to register and de-register VLAN identifiers.
 Unlike VTP, it does not use a “client” – “server” model.
 MVRP advertises VLAN information over 802.1q trunks to connected switches with MVRP enabled on the same interface.
 The neighboring switch receives the MVRP information and builds a dynamic VLAN table.
 MVRP is supported on Juniper Networks MX Series routers and EX Series switches.